 “Utilities can make the most of this guide by following its process to identify goals and take action on those goals,” Carpenter said.
 “Throughout the document are references to tools and resources from the collaborating organizations that can assist in implementation of many different kinds of goals, such as manuals of practice, benchmarking studies, and standards.”

 To ensure that the guide remains effective against the latest obstacles that have emerged in water and wastewater treatment, the U.S. EPA convened a EUM utility leadership group with representatives nominated by each of the 11 collaborating associations behind the guide.
-In addition to AWWA and the EPA, these associations include the Association of Metropolitan Water Agencies, the Water Environment Federation, the National Association of Water Companies, and the Water Research Foundation.
+In addition to AWWA and the EPA, these associations include the Water Environment & Reuse Foundation, the Association of Metropolitan Water Agencies, the Water Environment Federation, the National Association of Water Companies, and the Water Research Foundation.

 “The EUM Primer was updated primarily through this group’s input with staff and contract support by EPA and additional staff advice and review by the collaborating organizations,” Carpenter said.